-Our investment goal is to make prudent mortgage loans which provide financing for real property situated in Canada and primarily in major urban centres in Ontario, British Columbia, Alberta and Saskatchewan.
-As at December 31, 2016, 65.4% of our mortgage loans (by amount outstanding) were located in the Greater Toronto Area.
+Our investment goal is to make prudent mortgage loans which provide financing for real property situated in Canada and primarily in major urban centres in Ontario, British Columbia, and Alberta.
+As at December 31, 2021, 61.6% of our mortgage loans (by dollar amount outstanding) were located in the Greater Toronto Area and 33.1% were located in the Greater Vancouver Area.
 We do not invest in real property other than by way of investment in mortgages, subject to certain limited exceptions such as the acquisition of real property through foreclosure of a mortgage.
 The Manager, on our behalf, reviews and selects mortgage investment opportunities to be approved by the members of our board and manages our mortgage portfolio.
 In making its mortgage loan selections, the Manager adheres to our investment policies.

 We invest in mortgages on all types of residential and commercial real property, provided that, in the case of conventional mortgages, the Manager is satisfied that the fair market value of the real property which provides the security underlying the mortgage loan is acceptable in the circumstances, and provided further that such mortgages comply with our investment policies.
-The types of properties that we finance include residential houses, small multifamily residential properties comprised of six or fewer units, residential apartment buildings, mixed-use residential apartments and store-front properties, commercial properties, residential and commercial land development sites and construction projects.
-The principal types of non-conventional mortgages are mezzanine and subordinated mortgage debt for investment purposes.
+The types of properties that we finance include residential houses, small multifamily residential properties comprised of six or fewer units, residential apartment buildings, mixed-use residential apartments and store-front properties, commercial properties and residential and commercial land development sites.
+We also finance construction projects and provide short-term bridge financing for residential and commercial real estate.
+The principal types of non-conventional mortgages are mezzanine and subordinated mortgage debt for investment properties, and discounted or distressed mortgage debt purchases from financial institutions for high yield investment purposes.
 Non-conventional mortgages do not represent a significant proportion of our overall mortgage portfolio.

-All properties are evaluated on the basis of location, quality, prospects for capital appreciation and, in the case of commercial mortgages, growth and stability of income.
+All properties are evaluated on the basis of location, quality, prospects for capital appreciation and, in the case of mortgages on income producing properties, growth and stability of income.
 In addition, the credit of the borrower is also reviewed and, where appropriate, corporate or personal covenants are obtained.
 We may invest in mortgages relating to renovations or improvements of existing real property and may also finance or purchase mortgages.
 We have engaged the Manager to carry out our investment objectives and goals subject to the ultimate supervision of our board.
 The board or a certain number of the members of the board must approve all mortgage loans proposed by the Manager.